ChaymaeJhabli/FederatedLearning/README.md

 - Federated learning with IID partitioning showed promising results, achieving competitive accuracies on both training and validation datasets.
 - Non-IID partitioning, while resulting in high training accuracies, exhibited challenges in generalizing to unseen data, as evidenced by lower validation and test accuracies.
 - Further research and experimentation are warranted to optimize federated learning approaches for DistilBERT models, especially in scenarios involving non-IID data distributions.

+# RoBERTa for Depression Prediction

+## Introduction

+The project explores the impact of applying Differential Privacy (DP) and Federated Learning (FL) to contextualized language models such as BERT, ALBERT, RoBERTa, and DistilBERT.

+## RoBERTa Model

+RoBERTa is an improved version of the BERT model designed to enhance the pre-training phase and boost performance on various NLP tasks.
+Developed by Facebook AI in 2019, RoBERTa makes several modifications to the original BERT model, focusing on training procedures and hyperparameters to achieve better results.

+## Methodology

+### Data Preprocessing

+- Data cleaning and shuffle: Tweets were preprocessed by removing mentions, hashtags, URLs, and special characters.
+A shuffle was made to prevent the model from biases by the order of the data.
+Text was also converted to lowercase.

+### Training and Validation

+During training on a dataset of annotated tweets for depression, the model demonstrates progressive improvement in accuracy compared to the author's results.

+### Results Obtained

+Post-training evaluation showcases promising performance metrics.
+The model achieves a commendable accuracy of 92.07% on the training set.
+The model showcases robust generalization capabilities, evidenced by an accuracy of 92.67% on the testing set.

+## Conclusion

+In conclusion, the RoBERTa model achieve state-of-the-art results across multiple NLP tasks, making it a powerful tool for various applications in natural language understanding and generation.

+# Federated Learning for RoBERTa

+## Overview

+This project explores the application of Federated Learning techniques to train a RoBERTa model for sentiment analysis (our case treat depression prediction).
+Federated Learning (FL) is a decentralized approach to machine learning where multiple devices or servers collaboratively train a model while keeping the data localized.
+Unlike traditional centralized learning, where data from all sources is aggregated into a single repository for training, FL allows data to remain distributed across its original locations.

+## Methodology

+### Data Preprocessing

+- Data cleaning and shuffle: Tweets were preprocessed by removing mentions, hashtags, URLs, and special characters.
+A shuffle was made to prevent the model from biases by the order of the data.
+Text was also converted to lowercase.
+- Data partitioning: Two methods were employed:
+  - IID (Independent and Identically Distributed): Data is evenly distributed across different clients.
+  - Non-IID: Data distribution is uneven, representing a more realistic scenario where data heterogeneity exists across clients.

+### Privacy Budgets (epsilon values)

+Privacy Budgets: Different privacy budgets (epsilon values) are tested to evaluate the trade-offs between privacy and model accuracy.
+Lower epsilon values indicate higher privacy.

+### Model Architecture

+- Customized RoBERTa model: A RoBERTa model was fine-tuned for sentiment analysis.

+### Training

+- Training rounds: The training process involved multiple rounds where clients locally trained their models on their data partitions and then communicated the updates to a central server.
+- Training parameters:
+  - Learning rate: 1e-05
+  - Batch size: 10
+  - Number of clients: 10
+  - Number of training passes on local datasets for each round: 1
+  - Nunber of training rounds: 3
+  - Loss function: Cross-Entropy Loss

+### Testing

+- Test dataset: Validation dataset was used for testing.
+- Test methodology: Model performance was evaluated using a separate validation dataset, leveraging PyTorch DataLoader.

+## Results

+### IID Partitioning

+- **Training Accuracy:** Achieved an higher accuracy of 99.72%.
+- **Test Accuracy:** Approximately 93.08%.

+### Non-IID Partitioning
+- **Training Accuracy:** Achieved an higher accuracy of 100%.
+- **Test Accuracy:** Approximately 90.71%.

+## Conclusion

+The study demonstrates that Federated Learning can provide better privacy-utility trade-offs, particularly under IID conditions.

+- FL-IID: Showed promising results with higher accuracy at moderate privacy budgets, demonstrating the efficacy of FL in preserving utility while maintaining privacy.
+- FL-Non IID: Results were generally lower than FL-IID due to data heterogeneity, but still showed feasible performance and FL's potential in real-world heterogeneous data scenarios.

+Lower epsilon values (higher privacy) significantly degrade model performance, especially in the FL-Non-IID setup.

+The FL-IID setup consistently yields higher accuracy compared to the FL-Non-IID setup, demonstrating the challenges posed by heterogeneous data distributions in federated learning environments.

+Federated Learning can provide competitive performance under certain conditions (especially FL-IID) but still lags behind centralized training without privacy constraints.

+The experiments demonstrate that while Federated Learning with RoBERTa shows promise, achieving optimal performance is highly dependent on data distribution and the level of privacy required.
+The FL-IID setup generally performs better, suggesting that strategies to mitigate the effects of data heterogeneity could improve outcomes in more realistic FL-Non-IID scenarios.